hepaestus/3d-printing/3d-printing-manifesto.md

 4. Generate your GCode with the Slicer software.
 5. Upload GCode to your Printer via sneaker-net or Octoprint depending on printer.
 6. Print your file!
-7. Remove from build plate and remove supports.
+7. Clean your print
-8. Clean and Cure Resin
+8. Cure your print
+9. Remove supports and assemble
-9. Enjoy your print!
+10. Enjoy your sweet print!

-## Some of my successfull prints
+## Some of my successful prints
 - [Dactyl Manuform Keyboards](https://www.thingiverse.com/thing:3037954)
 - [The Segmented Slug/Worm](https://www.thingiverse.com/thing:4727448)
 - [Temps-O-Matic Enclosures](https://temps-o-matic.com)